On metric-affine bumblebee model coupled to scalar matter: Introduction

 The pure-gravity sector of the SME has been built in a Riemann-Cartan background, which allows for the presence of dynamical torsion \cite{Kos6}.
 This contrasts with the fact that in most of the works in the literature dealing with modified theories of gravity that incorporate LSB in (pseudo)-Riemannian spacetimes, i.e., within the usual metric framework of gravity -- the metric is the only dynamical geometric field.
 In this scenario, one can cite, for example, the Einstein-aether model \cite{Jacobson}, the bumblebee gravity \cite{Casana, Bertolami, Santos1, Santos2, Santos3, Maluf1, Maluf2, Kumar} and Chern-Simons modified gravity \cite{Jackiw}.
 Therefore, considering geometric frameworks more general than the metric approach can provide new insights into the phenomenological aspects of LSB theories in the presence of gravity.
 Along this line, modified theories of gravity with LSB have been deemed in different non-Riemaniann geometric scenarios, such as in Finsler geometry \cite{Foster1, Schreck1, Schreck2, Edwards, Mdo} and in the metric-affine approach\footnote{In this approach, metric and connection are assumed to be independent geometrical entities a priori.} \cite{PJ1, PJ2, PJ3, PJ4, Boudet1, Boudet2}.

 From the phenomenological perspective, considering particular modified theories of gravity that lead to LSB seems to be a promising way to explore the signals of new physics by confronting the theoretical predictions with experimental/observational data \cite{datatables}.
 In this respect, the bumblebee gravity, introduced in \cite{KosLi}, represents a realistic model that incorporates the effects of LSB through a dynamical mechanism of spontaneous symmetry breaking.
 In this model, the spontaneous LSB is driven by the potential of a vector field, $B_{\mu}$, which acquires a non-trivial VEV \cite{KosLi}.
 As discussed above, although most studies of LSB in modified theories of gravity have been performed in the traditional metric approach, a metric-affine version of the bumblebee model has been proposed and explored in some detail \cite{PJ1, PJ2, PJ3}, obtaining promising results both at the classical \cite{PJ1} and quantum levels \cite{PJ2,PJ3}.
 In this sense, while in \cite{PJ1} the coupling of spinor and scalar matter fields was considered, only perturbative effects of spinor fields were further studied at the quantum level in \cite{PJ2,PJ3}.
+We note that within the quantum field theory, perturbative studies of any new field theory model are carried out through its coupling to some standard fields, namely, scalar, spinor and gauge ones, for example, in the QED the gauge field is coupled to scalar or spinor ones.
+While the coupling of the bumblebee gravity to the spinor field has been already studied perturbatively in \cite{PJ1, PJ2, PJ3}, its interaction with scalar field was not considered yet.
+So, its investigation is a natural problem.
 The quantum dynamics of scalar fields coupled to metric-affine bumblebee gravity thus remains an open question, and that is the point we pursue in this work.

-This paper is organised as follows.
+This paper is organized as follows.
 In section \ref{review}, we provide a brief review of the metric–affine bumblebee gravity.
 In section \ref{weak}, we investigate the weak field limit of the metric–affine bumblebee gravity minimally coupled with a scalar field, and then we find an explicit expression for the scalar field propagator.
 Additionally, we also find the contributions to the two-point functions at the one-loop level for the effective action.
 In section \ref{potential}, we computed the effective potential for both the vector and scalar fields.
 Finally, in section \ref{con}, we conclude the paper by providing a summary and some conclusions.